Table of Contents

 Each of the 12 Area Agencies on Aging in Ohio is granted considerable freedom in how they spend their Older Americans Act funding.
 The following support services are typical, but not necessarily available in all areas of the state.

 Most services are provided free-of-charge.
-However, there are some services that require a co-payment, such as homemaker services.
-The co-payment is determined on a sliding scale based on the applicant's income.
+However, there are some services that may request a co-payment, such as homemaker services.
+As mentioned previously, the co-payment is determined on a sliding scale based on the applicant's income.
 Should fees exists, they are typically very reasonable and well below the market rate for similar services.

 Interested parties should contact their local Area Agency on Aging (AAA).
-Ohio's 88 counties are serviced by 12 nonprofit AAAs.
+Ohio has 88 counties and they are serviced by 12 nonprofit AAAs.
 One can find their local AAA here.

 During the application process, candidates should be prepared to discuss their personal financial situation as well as their care and support needs.